-It’s important to clarify where desserts, sugar, and sweets in general fit into the clinical nutrition-based plan of the Save Our Bones Program.
+It’s important to clarify where desserts, sugar, and sweets in general fit into the clinical nutrition-based plan of the Osteoporosis Reversal Program.
 Because refined, white sugar is harmful to your bones and overall health, it’s consumption is significantly reduced on the Program, while nutritious foods are encouraged to “fill the void” and stave off the inevitable sugar cravings.

 Here is a brief recap of sugar’s detrimental health effects:

 - Damages your immune system.